Adult Acute Myeloid Leukemia Treatment (Professional) (cont.)

 Successful treatment of acute myeloid leukemia (AML) requires the control of bone marrow and systemic disease and specific treatment of central nervous system (CNS) disease, if present.
 The cornerstone of this strategy includes systemically administered combination chemotherapy.
 Because only 5% of patients with AML develop CNS disease, prophylactic treatment is not indicated.[1,2,3]

 Treatment is divided into two phases: remission induction (to attain remission) and postremission (to maintain remission).
 Maintenance therapy for AML was previously administered for several years but is not included in most current treatment clinical trials in the United States, other than for acute promyelocytic leukemia.
-(Refer to the Adult Acute Myeloid Leukemia in Remission section of this summary.)
+(Refer to the Adult Acute Myeloid Leukemia in Remission section of this summary for more information.)
 Other studies have used more intensive postremission therapy administered for a shorter duration of time after which treatment is discontinued. postremission therapy appears to be effective when given immediately after remission is achieved.

 Since myelosuppression is an anticipated consequence of both the leukemia and its treatment with chemotherapy, patients must be closely monitored during therapy.
 Facilities must be available for hematologic support with multiple blood fractions including platelet transfusions, as well as for the treatment of related infectious complications.
 Randomized trials have shown similar outcomes for patients who received prophylactic platelet transfusions at a level of 10,000/mm3 rather than 20,000/mm3.
 The incidence of platelet alloimmunization was similar among groups randomly assigned to receive pooled platelet concentrates from random donors; filtered, pooled platelet concentrates from random donors; ultraviolet B-irradiated, pooled platelet concentrates from random donors; or filtered platelets obtained by apheresis from single random donors.
 Colony-stimulating factors, e.g., granulocyte colony–stimulating factor (G-CSF) and granulocyte-macrophage colony–stimulating factor (GM-CSF), have been studied in an effort to shorten the period of granulocytopenia associated with leukemia treatment.
 If used, these agents are administered after completion of induction therapy.
 GM-CSF was shown to improve survival in a randomized trial of AML in patients aged 55 to 70 years (median survival was 10.6 months vs. 4.8 months).
 In this Eastern Cooperative Oncology Group (ECOG) (EST-1490) trial, patients were randomized to receive GM-CSF or placebo following demonstration of leukemic clearance of the bone marrow; however, GM-CSF did not show benefit in a separate similar randomized trial in patients aged 60 years and older.
 In the latter study, clearance of the marrow was not required before initiating cytokine therapy.
 In a Southwest Oncology Group (NCT00023777) randomized trial of G-CSF given following induction therapy to patients older than 65 years, complete response was higher in patients who received G-CSF, due to a decreased incidence of primary leukemic resistance.
 Growth factor administration did not impact on mortality or on survival.[11,12] Because the majority of randomized clinical trials have not shown an impact of growth factors on survival, their use is not routinely recommended in the remission induction setting.